amd/ryzen-ai-documentation/docs/advanced_installation.rst

 For additional information regarding the Olive installation, refer to the [Microsoft documentation](https://microsoft.github.io/Olive/getstarted/installation.html).

-IPU Binary selection
+NPU Binary selection
 ~~~~~~~~~~~~~~~~~~~~

-The IPU binaries are located inside the Vitis AI Execution Provider package.
-Selecting an IPU binary is a required step everytime the application is run from a new terminal.
-Ryzen AI Software platform provides a couple of IPU binaries using different configurations on the IPU device.
+The NPU binaries are located inside the Vitis AI Execution Provider package.
+Selecting an NPU binary is a required step everytime the application is run from a new terminal.
+Ryzen AI Software platform provides a couple of NPU binaries using different configurations on the NPU device.

-**IPU binary 1x4.xclbin**: An AI stream using 1x4.xclbin use an IPU configuration that provides up to 2 TOPS performance.
+**NPU binary 1x4.xclbin**: An AI stream using 1x4.xclbin use an NPU configuration that provides up to 2 TOPS performance.
 Most real-time application (video conferencing use cases) performance requirements can be met using this configuration.
-In the current Ryzen AI software platform, up to four such AI streams can be run in parallel on the IPU without any visible loss of performance.
+In the current Ryzen AI software platform, up to four such AI streams can be run in parallel on the NPU without any visible loss of performance.

-**IPU binary 5x4.xclbin**: For more advanced use cases or larger models, IPU binary 5x4.xclbin can be used which uses a larger configuration to provide up to 10 TOPs performance.
+**NPU binary 5x4.xclbin**: For more advanced use cases or larger models, NPU binary 5x4.xclbin can be used which uses a larger configuration to provide up to 10 TOPs performance.
 In the current version of the release, 5x4.xclbin does not support multiple concurrent AI streams, and can only be used by a single application.

 The procedure for selecting a specific binary using environment variables is as follows:

-Selecting the 1x4.xclbin IPU binary:
+Selecting the 1x4.xclbin NPU binary:

 .. code-block::

    set XLNX_VART_FIRMWARE=C:\path\to\1x4.xclbin

-Selecting the 5x4.xclbin IPU binary:
+Selecting the 5x4.xclbin NPU binary:

 .. code-block::

    set XLNX_VART_FIRMWARE=C:\path\to\5x4.xclbin
    set XLNX_TARGET_NAME="AMD_AIE2_5x4_Overlay"

-Note: To select the 5x4.xclbin as the IPU binary, the additional XLNX_TARGET_NAME environment variable is required.
+Note: To select the 5x4.xclbin as the NPU binary, the additional XLNX_TARGET_NAME environment variable is required.

 ..